kalviumcommunity/PJLI_Ariyan_Capstone_AIDrivenTools/README.md

 # AI-Driven Tools for Product Teams

 ## Idea Brief
-A simple and elegant interface to start collaborating with our team in minutes.
-It seamlessly integrates with our code and favorite programming languages.
+A simple and elegant interface to start collaborating with our team in minutes usiing AI agents.
+The AI agents seamlessly integrates with our code and favorite programming languages.
 This project will be developed using HTML, CSS, and JavaScript, and will be deployed with a responsive design across devices.

 ## Key Features
 - **AI-driven workflows** for faster, smarter product development